jdrco/beacons/README.md

 # Check Docker Compose
 docker compose version || echo "Docker Compose is not installed.
 Please install it with Docker Desktop."

+# Check Python
+python3 --version || echo "Python 3 is not installed.
+Please install it from https://www.python.org/downloads/"
 ```

 ---